llm-bible/llm-bible.github.io/_publications/tack2022ai.markdown

 bibkey: tack2022ai
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2205.07540"}
-tags: ['Agentic', 'GPT', 'Model Architecture', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Agentic', 'GPT', 'Model Architecture', 'Reinforcement Learning']
 ---
 How can we test whether state-of-the-art generative models, such as Blender and GPT-3, are good AI teachers, capable of replying to a student in an